 The free plan lets you access three basic resume templates and one basic cover letter template, so it’s really just a way to see if you like the site.
 They also have a monthly ($15) and annual ($48) plan, both of which get you over 30 resume templates, 20 cover letter templates, an unlimited number of resumes and cover letters, and real resume examples.

-Visual CV: Good for More Customized Resume Versions
+Best for More Customized Resume Versions: Visual CV